thatlaconic/DataCo-Supply-Chain-/README.md

 ## Description of Dataset
 The dataset used was obtained from Kaggle and is from a company called “DataCo Global”.
 It contains supply chain operations from the year 2015 to the 1st quarter of 2018.
-The dataset includes 3 csv files.
+The dataset includes 3 csv files.[Raw File Download](https://github.com/thatlaconic/DataCo-Supply-Chain-/blob/main/DataCo%20raw%20files.rar)
 1. DataCoSupplyChainDataset – structured data that contains information in provisioning, production, sales and commercial distribution
 2.	tokenized_access_logs – unstructured data that contains specific product details with ip and url
 3. DescriptionDataCoSupplyChain – contains category description